Deep-MI/LaPy/README.md

 For Geodesics please cite:

 [3] Crane K, Weischedel C, Wardetzky M. Geodesics in heat: A new approach to computing distance based on heat flow.
-Acm Transactions on Graphics.https://doi.org/10.1145/2516971.2516977
+ACM Transactions on Graphics. https://doi.org/10.1145/2516971.2516977

 For non-singular mean curvature flow please cite:

 [4] Kazhdan M, Solomon J, Ben-Chen M. 2012.
 Can Mean-Curvature Flow be Modified to be Non-singular?
 Comput.
 Graph.
 Forum 31, 5, 1745–1754. https://doi.org/10.1111/j.1467-8659.2012.03179.x

 We also invite you to check out our lab webpage at https://deep-mi.org

 Martin Reuter